 - fire-stick farming

 - Granny Smith apples

 - Pink Lady apples

 - Vegemite

 - pre-paid postage

 - School of the Air

-- Clean Up Australia (and the world)
+- Clean up Australia (and the world)

 - Earth Hour

 - Speedos

 - Sydney Opera House

 - Caroma dual-flush toilet

 - Solar Sailor

-- wave-piercing catamaran.
+- wave piercing catamaran.

 - 2 For each innovation, explain:

 - a why this product or service was innovative

 - b how it has been successful

-- c who led the innovation and when did they do it.
+- c who led the innovation and when they did it.